OSOceanAcoustics/echodataflow/README.md

    prefect config set PREFECT_API_URL=http://127.0.0.1:4200/api
    ```

-3. Download the recipes from the [echodataflow-recipes repository](https://github.com/echostack-org/echodataflow-recipes) by cloning it to your computer:
+3. In a new terminal, download the recipes from the [echodataflow-recipes repository](https://github.com/echostack-org/echodataflow-recipes) by clonining it to your computer:
    ```
    cd REPO_DIRECTORY  # switch to where you want the recipes repo to sit git clone https://github.com/echostack-org/echodataflow-recipes.git